What is a Vibration Sensor?

 Eddy current vibration sensor

-Eddy current vibration sensor is a relative non-contact sensor.
-It measures the vibration displacement or amplitude of the object by the change of the distance between the end of the sensor and the measured object.
+Eddy current vibration sensors are relative, non-contact sensors that measure vibration displacement or amplitude by detecting distance changes between the sensor tip and the measured object.

-The eddy current sensor has the advantages of the wide frequency range (0 ~ 10 kHz), large linear working range, high sensitivity, and non-contact measurement, etc. It is mainly applied to the measurement of static displacement, vibration displacement, and vibration measurement of the monitored shaft in rotating machinery.
+These sensors offer wide frequency range (0-10 kHz), large linear working range, high sensitivity, and non-contact measurement capabilities.
+They are primarily used for static displacement, vibration displacement, and shaft vibration monitoring in rotating machinery.

 Capacitive vibration sensor